formkit/docs-content/inputs/currency.md

 ### Currency

-The `currency` prop is the three letter currency code and sets the proper formatting for the specified currency and also sets default decimal places for that currency.
+The `currency` prop is the three letter currency code and sets the proper formatting for the specified currency.
 For a full list of supported currency types check: https://en.wikipedia.org/wiki/ISO_4217#List_of_ISO_4217_currency_codes

 ### Locale